gastonoterom/ddd_crowdfunding/README.md

         pass
 ```

-### Choreography Based Sagas: How to distribute transactions across multiple contexts
+### Choreography Based Sagas: distributed transactions across contexts

+Exercise for the reader: Implement this application as a distributed system instead of a monolith 😳.

 ## Contributing